akalongman/ubuntu-configuration/README.md

 Programs continue to run when their window is currently not visible and even when the whole screen session is detached from the users terminal.

     sudo apt install -y screen

+### Neofetch
+A fast, highly customizable system info script

+Neofetch is a CLI system information tool written in BASH.
+Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
+The main purpose of Neofetch is to be used in screenshots to show other users what OS/Distro you're running, what Theme/Icons you're using etc.

+Installation:

+    sudo add-apt-repository ppa:dawidd0811/neofetch
+    sudo apt update && sudo apt install -y neofetch

 ***